 But the question is, just how big should a company’s risk appetite be?
 In relation to investments, high-yield results call for high-risk moves.
-The same can be said for organizations: Great gains usually come from great risks.
+To a large extent, the same can be said for organizations: Great gains usually come from taking on a sizable risk.
 However, this doesn’t mean that a company should start taking risks indiscriminately.
 It stands to win a lot when it takes big risks, but on the flip side, it stands to lose a lot, too.

 A pharmaceutical company that makes medicines, on the other hand, doesn’t have the same freedom to take big risks with regard to their finished product— not when people’s safety is at stake.
-Whatever innovations it wants to try should be thoroughly researched, reviewed, and tested so that the finished product is absolutely perfect.
-A few bugs in a mobile gaming app causes nothing more than minor inconveniences, but a tiny miscalculation in the formulation of a drug can have adverse effects on one’s health.
+Whatever medical innovation it wants to release should be thoroughly researched, reviewed, and tested so that the finished product is absolutely perfect.
+A few bugs in a new smartphone feature causes nothing more than minor inconveniences, but a tiny miscalculation in the formulation of a drug can have adverse effects on consumer health.

-As a guide for your own company, here are the different levels of risk appetite that your corporate board can choose from:
+As a guide or reference, here are the different levels of risk appetite that your corporate board may align themselves with:

 This refers to complete avoidance of all risks and uncertainties.
-The objective of an organization with an averse stance is to take no risk at all.
+The objective of an organization with an adverse stance is to take no risk at all.
 This risk stance is usually directed towards areas in which failure would be of tremendous consequence.
 For instance, all top banks have a zero-risk approach for things like fraud in their dealings.

-This level is more daring than the one before it, although the risk options of a cautious organization are still generally safe, and rewards still limited.
+This level is more daring than the one before it, but the undertakings of a cautious organization are still generally safe.